g45t345rt/esbuild-style-plugin/readme.md

 Another esbuild plugin for your styling.

 - Supports multiple preprocessors like SASS, STYLUS, LESS
+- Dynamic preprocessors import - no preprocessors installed by default
 - Handles css modules automatically with PostCSS
 - You can include postcss plugins (autoprefixer, preset-env)
 - Server side rendering friendly! :)
+- Support esbuild watch (TODO)
 - Temp file cleanup and caching (TODO)
+- Includes d.ts files in dist
+- Build format for both cjs and esm
 - Written in Typescript with maintainable code

 ## NPM package